night-ghost/minimosd-extra/README.md

 * fixed flight time counting
 * fixed RussianHUD on startup screen

+v877
+* new Power panel which shows mean consumed power (smoothing by complementary filter 1:10)
+* maximal power added to flight results (FlightData panel)
+* all complementary filters are unified
+* trip distance not grows when "No input data"

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835